 In the Old Country the chytalni were in a good position to advance the cultural and political interests of Ukrainians.
 First, they were part of a fairly extensive network of activities promoted by the Prosvita Society.
 Thus centralized.
 Ukrainian activists had a solid base.
-Second, the activities undertaken by chytalni were not just cultural and linguistic, but were tied also to such bread-and-butter issues as practical adult education, the amelioration of the political position of Ukrainians establishment such Austro-Hungarian empire and the of co-operatives.48 Finally, the Ukrainian organizations as leaders-individuals like Ivan Franko, Kost Levytsky, Kyrylo Trylovsky, Mykhailo Hrushevsky-not only had the common touch, well-attuned to the needs and sensibilities of the Ukrainian peasantry they wished to organize.
+Second, the activities undertaken by chytalni were not just cultural and linguistic, but were tied also to such bread-and-butter issues as practical adult education, the amelioration of the political position of Ukrainians within the empire and the establishment Austro-Hungarian of such self-aid co-operatives.48 organizations as Finally, the Ukrainian community leaders-individuals like Ivan Franko, Kost Levytsky, Kyrylo Trylovsky, Mykhailo Hrushevsky-not only had the common touch, but were well-attuned to the needs and sensibilities of the Ukrainian peasantry they wished to organize.

 In Canada the cultural-educational and social-recreational functions of narodni domy were generally stressed in equal measure for two main reasons.
 First, with the village gone, the social needs of Ukrainian Canadians could not be met in the same informal manner on isolated quarter sections or in railroad towns.
-More structured social activities became the norm and the narodni domv became their focal points.
+More structured social activities became the norm and the domy became their focal narodni points.
 In Canada economic self-improvement was the result of personal effort; the ethos of group action for common improvement was not as marked.
 Moreover, occupational farm interests were not represented by "ethnic" associations but by organizations like the "Canadian" oriented United Farmers of Alberta and Alberta Wheat Pool.
 Despite efforts to establish economic operations such as the Narodna Torhovlia and the Ruthenian Elevator Company before 1930, the same economic base for community organization as in Ukraine never existed in Canada.